-If an order does not have a shipping service it will appear in None.
+If an order does not have a shipping service, it will appear in None.

 Geography is the country and sub location the order has come from.
 This may be useful when processing international orders.

-Example: UK orders to be processed first, it is possible to create a separate view for UK orders only will allow processing those first as a priority
+Example: UK orders to be processed first, it is possible to create a separate view for UK orders only will allow processing those first as a priority.

 Stock Items groupings allow filtering by category and subsequently the item itself.
 Stock Level groupings are useful indicators of stock availability.

-Example: If you do not have any inventory to fulfill orders you can show only orders with items in stock.
+Example: If you do not have any inventory to fulfil orders you can show only orders with items in stock.
 Orders, where stock level for items has reached 0, will have a no entry symbol:

 With filters it is possible to exclude such orders from the view to avoid processing it by mistake:

 Folders are custom groupings where you can place orders into them, useful for the organising.